harbarex/SONAR-Object-Classifier/README.md

 # SONAR Object Classifier
 This project implements a basic classification algorithm using a perceptron model created from scratch, in order to classify objects found in a SONAR dataset, into Mines &amp; Rocks.

-## Acknowledgments
-Thanks to the code provided by [Matthew Carter](https://www.kaggle.com/mattcarter865).
-The code used as reference for the project is available [here](https://www.kaggle.com/mattcarter865/sonar-mines-vs-rocks/comments).

 ## Pseudocode of Perceptron Algorithm
 1. Initialize the weights and threshold to small random numbers.
 2. Present a vector X to the neuron inputs and calculate the output